CZ-NIC/knot/doc/reference.rst

 ``timer-db``
 ^^^^^^^^^^^^

-Specifies a path of the persisten timer database.
+Specifies a path of the persistent timer database.
 The path can be specified as a relative path to the storage directory (:ref:`storage`).

 Default value: ``"timers"``